 the International Security Driver Association, Inc (ISDA) and their members have created a Protective Services Roadmap to Success (available to members only), and from the Roadmap, ISDA created the Protective Services Roadmap Checklist (available free).
 Many have been working in the profession for an average of 15 years.
 The checklist is a reflection of their experiences – the good – the bad and the expensive – with the hope of preventing others from making the same mistakes.Read More

 We hope you had a great week!
-Here’s what been going within the membership.
-If you have anything you’d like to share let us know…Read More
+Here’s what been going on within the membership.
+If you have anything you’d like to share let us…Read More

 To ensure the safety and security of the principal, security drivers and secure transportation providers should understand that all vehicles have inherent characteristics that decrease the performance of the vehicle, and create a dangerous scenario for the principal.
 One of those characteristics is the vehicle’s static stability factor (SSF).Read More